Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - **About** - allows users to find out about the artist, their life and inspirations.

-- **Gallery** - allows users to view artist's work, find out information about each individual painting (work's title, size of painting and method by which it has been created)
+- **Gallery** - allows users to view artist's work, find out information about each individual painting (work's title & size of painting).

 - **Contact** - allows users to send email directly to artists.
-User are encouraged to order personalized piece of art, to provide links and ispirations to help artist understand what user needs.
+Users are encouraged to order personalized piece of art, to provide links and ispirations to help artist understand what users need.

 ## Features Left to Implement